jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 This story will give you dreams.
 Better yet, this story will motivate you to embrace the pain needed to turn your dreams into reality.

 Just as Life wants us to live.
 Always fighting for our happiness.
 Never scared of failure.
-Embracing anxiety, disappointment, and despair because the truth is unlived dreams are the only ever-lasting agony.
+Embracing anxiety, disappointment, and despair because the truth is untried dreams are the only ever-lasting agony.

 The hero of this story is your dream maker, your stargazer who accepts misery as nothing but fuel for the best visions a person can dream of.

-This hero shows us all how to live a better life.
+This hero shows us all how to spend our time inside a better life.

 I'm going to tell you a story about two kids visiting a Hospital Emergency Room.
 I'm going to tell you a story about the one who never left.